cjoakim/azure-cosmosdb/presentations/3_05_multi_region.md

 ---

-## Set PreferredLocations with SDKs
+## Set Preferred Locations with SDKs

+The list of preferred locations is usually configured with **environment variables** in your regionally-deployed services, and these values are read by your application code, rather than the hard-coding you see below.

 ### DotNet